georgtree/argparse/README.md

 Procedure generates sequence of numbers..
 Can accepts unambiguous prefixes instead of switches names.
 Accepts switches only before parameters.
     Switches:
-        -from - Expects argument.
-Provides start of sequence.
-Default value is
-            1. Type double.
+        -from value - Provides start of sequence.
+Default value is 1.
+Type double.
-        -to - Expects argument.
-Provides end of sequence.
+        -to value - Provides end of sequence.
 Default value is 10.
 Type double.
-        -step - Expects argument.
-Provides step between adjacent numbers of sequence.
+        -step value - Provides step between adjacent numbers of sequence.
             Default value is 1.
 Type double.
-        -prec - Expects argument.
-Provides precision of numbers in the sequence.
+        -prec value - Provides precision of numbers in the sequence.
 Default value is 1.
 Type double.
         -help - Help switch, when provided, forces ignoring all other switches and parameters, prints the help message to stdout, and returns up to 2 levels above the current level.